Webmaster, Derbyshire VCH Trust

 There were once extensive goods yards and sidings nearby (the site of the present car park), which included a brick built and a wooden built goods shed and stables for horses.

 A November 2022 view of the station approach.
 The rebuilt station is to the left, with North Midland House to the right.
-Note the similarities of the chimneys and other masonry elements with those in the Russell lithograph.
-Are these an example of the reclaimed material from the original 1840 railway station?
+Note the similarities of the chimneys and other masonry elements with those in the Russell lithograph – examples of the reclaimed material from the original 1840 railway station.
+This building is listed grade II.

 Chesterfield Market Place Station (closed and demolished)